Dialogue between the Holy See and the Society of Saint Pius X: Suppression of Pontifical Commission Ecclesia Dei

 Pope Francis suppressed the Commission and merged its responsibilities into the Congregation for the Doctrine of the Faith on 17 January 2019, and the Holy See Press Office published his decree on 19 January.
 He said that the outstanding issues were "of a doctrinal nature" and that a group within the CDF would take on the Commission's responsibilities.

 A Vatican source said Francis' action represented "a normalization of the ecclesiastical status of traditionalist communities in the Pius X ambit which many years ago were reconciled with the See of Peter, as well as those celebrating the extraordinary form".
 He characterized the suppression as a "mundane" reorganization that recognized how much the Commission had achieved in establishing traditional communities within the Church.

+Under Pope Leo XIV

+In August 2025, the Vatican included a pilgrimage from the SSPX on its official 2025 Jubilee calendar.